 Nested collections will make it easier for customers to navigate your products, which will keep them browsing for longer.
 When site visitors can access what they need right away, you’re more likely to have a conversion.

-Perhaps a customer wants to see only dress shirts in large size.
+Perhaps a customer wants to see only dress shirts in large sizes.
 With nested collections, this is possible.
 Here is an example of a nested collection: